Indigenisation

 The athletes who managed to participate in the Olympic Games dispose of a specific skill set beyond their more narrow sports discipline.
 The general competence is long-term planning and sticking to training schedules.
 These schedules involve multiple deadlines with well-defined training goals.
 Coaches accompany the athletes in this endeavor.
 The competence to listen to advice from one or more persons to achieve personal goals is an important factor of success as well.
 Rather than being a personality trait this can be acquired through learning experiences.
 Coaching helps to achieve targets short and long term.
 Endurance in mental and physical form are trainable and most Olympic athletes have spent many years to prepare for the singularity of the Olympics like in Paris 2024.
 The same holds true for the participants of the Paralympic games.
 Maybe the most important competence of high level athletes is to keep exercising, training and trying despite many backlashes and missing of goals.
 (Image: Extract from Gustave Caillebotte Le Plongeon, 1878, Musée Marmottan Monet, Paris).

 The UNESCO building hosts fine examples of modern art.
-For example “L’homme qui marche” by Giacometti (Image 1 below) is one of the treasures exposed next to the conference center.
+For example “L’homme qui marche” by Giacometti (Image 1 below, focus on shadow of the figure) is one of the treasures exposed next to the conference center.
 The statue is very fitting as introduction to the exhibition “Fit for Life” during the Olympics, although it has been there for many decades.
 Taken on a photograph from a specific angle, the marching man appears like a crucified person without the crucifix.
 Each athlete has a long march behind him or behind her to reach the landmark of participation in the Olympic games.
 The media attention puts the spotlight on the winning persons albeit the many splendid performances of all other athletes.
 The cultures of the games is to be found in the millions of people who are inspired by these outstanding performances to also try their best in whatever conditions are encountered locally.

 The headquarters of UNESCO are in Paris.
 Therefore, it is no surprise that UNESCO joins the Olympic drive to bring home the message of the importance of sports for international understanding and the spreading of the message to advance human rights.
 The exhibition in summer 2024 honors the role of sport to overcome stereotypes and advances inclusiveness through joint practice of sports.
 Respect of ethnic and cultural diversity is a fundamental principle of sports and especially during the Olympic Games.
 The benefits of sports go beyond the physical competition between athletes.
 Team spirit is another necessary condition to excel in sports.
 The message of the Olympics goes beyond the tough competition and raises issues of solidarity within and between teams.
 The large number of countries that participate demonstrates that we all live on one planet and we have to take care of it.
 Many of the policies in the fields of education, science and culture can be easily explained through reference to sports.
 The exhibition “Fit for Life” at the headquarters manages to get this simple message across.
 Rather than endless documentation the exhibition makes a choice of the most relevant and accessible topics in each of the domains of competence of UNESCO.
 (Image UNESCO 2024, Paris)